Address Models

 Attributes

-* Exactly one address type (ip_netmask/ip_range/ip_wildcard/fqdn) must be provided * Exactly one container type (folder/snippet/device) must be provided for create operations ** Only required for response model
+* Exactly one address type (ip_netmask/ip_range/ip_wildcard/fqdn) must be provided * Exactly one container type (folder/snippet/device) must be provided for create operations ** Required for response model; required for update model

 Exceptions